 Fire starters for camping.
 Emergency fire starter.
 Homemade fire starter for fireplaces.
 Lightweight fire starters for backpacking.
 You name it and I’ve got it in my homemade fire starter kit.
 OK, so maybe I’ve gone a little overboard.
 But it sure has been fun putting it all together.
 And I sure do feel smug bringing it out after 10 minutes of watching my friends huff and puff over some dying glimmers of something that resembles a spark!

 The best ways to make homemade fire starter

 So here are some of the best fire starter methods for a variety of different camping and fire lighting scenarios.
 And most of them are free from nasty chemicals and pollutants – perfect for campfire cooking.

 Wax fire starters

-Before you get making a wax based homemade fire starter, you’ll need to know how to melt some wax:
+Before you get making wax-based homemade fire starter, you’ll need to know how to melt wax:

 - Heat up a large pan of water and place the tin can inside the pan.

 - Keep heating the water until the wax has melted and then use/pour the wax immediately.